quentin452/CatzWorldUsingCatzEngine-Discord-Bot/README.md

 - `/guess_word`
   - Play the word guessing game

+- `/games`
+  - Get information about all games available for this bot

 ### 📝 Note

 This bot code is (probably) intended to be used only for one server due to json caching